Protozoid/FLP-maker/README.md

 FLP-maker
 =========

-Program that aids users in creating fake authentication pages and things of that nature
+Program that aids end users in creating fake authentication pages and things of that nature.